karan06p/Ailume/README.md

    npm install
    ```

-4. Edit the `.env.local` file in the root directory and add your Cloudinary and Clerk credentials:
+4. Create a `.env.local` file in the root directory and add your Cloudinary and Clerk credentials:
    ```bash
    # Clerk
     NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=<YourPublishableKey>